yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

         }
       }
       ```
-  - `"storeName"`: Extract from the user’s prompt; default to "Your Store" if not specified.
+  - `"storeName"`: Extract from the user's prompt; default to "Your Store" if not specified.
   - `"storeDescription"`: Generate a brief description from the prompt; default to "" if not provided.
   - `"fontFamily"`: Set based on user preference or default to `"merriweather"`.
 - **Hardcoded Values**:
   - Use hardcoded values for `"logo"` and `"ogimage"` as specified:
     - `"logo"`: { "width": 5049, "height": 3557, "imageUrl": "https://jtit1h3gvnocbut8.public.blob.vercel-storage.com/images/019426bf-cd97-72b8-8c5a-0b3bfc9b361e/test/pexels-bocman-33930-VTEooBiy8xhenQ0Z59NtiT9CeKN7HF.jpg" }
     - `"ogimage"`: "https://jtit1h3gvnocbut8.public.blob.vercel-storage.com/images/019426bf-cd97-72b8-8c5a-0b3bfc9b361e/test/pexels-pixabay-279906-jfAMlw95x6DF81jYo250YQDlLuVShJ.jpg"
-  - If the user doesn’t specify navigation, include links to "/", "/products", and mentioned collections.
+  - If the user doesn't specify navigation, include links to "/", "/products", and mentioned collections.
   - For `ProductGrid`, set `"first": 12` by default.

 #### 4. Defaults and Assumptions